Suiattle River: Human history

-The Suiattle River was named for the Suiattle (suyaƛ̕bixʷ), a constituent group of the Sauk-Suiattle.
+The Suiattle River was named for the Suiattle (suyaƛ̕bixʷ), a constituent group of the Sauk-Suiattle tribe.
 The Sauk and Suiattle people traditionally used the river valley for hunting, salmon fishing, and plant gathering.
-The Sauk-Suiattle continue to exercise treaty rights.
-The tribe conducts religious ceremonies in the river valley.
+The Sauk-Suiattle continue to exercise treaty rights and conduct religious ceremonies in the river valley.

 The Skagit system, including the Suiattle, was one of the rivers researched as part of the initial Wild and Scenic River studies in 1968.
 Ten years later, the river was officially put under protection as part of the National Wild and Scenic Rivers System, preventing a variety of previous hydroelectric dam proposals.
 Despite these protections, the Federal Energy Regulatory Commission approved plans for a dam along the Suiattle in violation of the Wild and Scenic Rivers Act.
 The American River Conservation Council successfully appealed the ruling in 1983, halting the dam's construction.